Press release

 ESO Press release

 In a series of studies, a team of astronomers, involved scientists from institut de Planétologie et d’Astrophysique de Grenoble (IPAG-OSUG, CNRS/UGA), has shed new light on the fascinating and complex process of planet formation.
 The stunning images, captured using the European Southern Observatory’s Very Large Telescope (ESO’s VLT) in Chile, represent one of the largest ever surveys of planet-forming discs.
-The research brings together observations of more than 80 young stars that might have (...)
+The research brings together observations of more than 80 young stars that might (…)

 Read more